ipoluboiarynov/familyPocket/documentation/WeeklyReflection.md

 - improved functionality for converting dates into string format;
 - created the ability to transfer money between accounts with the completion of the backend;
 - added the ability to keep accounts in different currencies with their conversion in statistics and when exchanging between accounts.

+### Week 14

+The frontend was over this week.
+The functionality of transfer between accounts has been implemented, dates have been converted to localDates, tests for all services and controllers have been updated and added, some bugs have been fixed.
+Also this week efforts are focused on bringing the code to best practices through the QA plugin, corrected the names of classes and methods, eliminated duplicates, added descriptions to all methods and classes, eliminated slides using hardcode.
+Also added a spinner in the frontend for solving UI tasks.

+### Week 15
+This week the main activity is directed towards recording a video presentation and final documentation of the project.

+### Week 16